Configuration¶

 app.config['some.int'] = 'not an int' # raises ValueError

-A dict-like configuration storage with additional support for namespaces, validators, meta-data, overlays and more.
+A dict-like configuration storage with additional support for namespaces, validators, meta-data and overlays.

 This dict-like class is heavily optimized for read access.
-All read-only methods as well as item access should be as fast as the built-in dict.
+Read-only methods and item access should be as fast as a native dict.

 Load values from a Python module.